yassato/RegressionFDS/README.md

 - overdominance (OD);
 - and Spatio-temporally varying selection (STVS).

-GWAS simulatino using the SLiM outputs.
+GWAS simulation using the SLiM outputs.

 /output
 Folder to store SLiM and GWAS output files.